jweissman/orsino/playtesting.md

 ## Bugs
 - [ ] Bombs should not be heal-able (maybe there is some 'repair/mending' skill for inanimate objects though)
-- [ ] Bombs should not be melee attacking!
 - [ ] Weird interaction with absorption (temp Hp) and trap descriptions [it was saying the _trap_ absorbed damage?]
 - [ ] Seems fixed but really make sure we're handling gold transition between town hub/dungeon correctly

 ## Features
-- [ ] Magic weapons/armor (ie unify equipment w/ armor/weapons)
 - [ ] Describe colors of prismatic spray (done for normal damage fx, but spell beams don't hint their description clearly)
 - [ ] Show current gold before purchasing potions
 - [ ] Remind players to rest if they're not at full health going into boss battle